danielnuriyev/danielnuriyev.github.io/README.md

 - Best time to start preparing for bed starts with astronomical twilight.
 - Put all electronics away, workout, stretch, shower, read a paper book, sit in a quiet dark place with closed eyes.

-The goal of efficient sleep is to reset the ability to focus.
+Efficient sleep resets the ability to focus.

 ### Attitude